seyade/carnet/README.md

 # carnet
-Save whatever you caught you eyes from the web
+Save whatever caught you eyes from the web